Customer Engineering Enablement Manager

 - View a list of available packages in the Global Library

-- Onboard a package from the Global Library to their current IMS org
+- Onboard a package from the Global Library to current IMS org

 - Create a package that is either: 1) DSN, 2) Bootcamp, or 3) General